Næstved Arena

 Arena Næstved is a multi purpose arena being built in Næstved, Denmark.
 First major event in the arena was the 2015 World Women's Handball Championship, played in December 2015.
 The Dansk Melodi Grand Prix 2023 took place in Arena Næstved.

+The main arena accommodates audiences of up to 4500, although the total capacity of the complex is around 7000 people.